While we don’t like to pick favourites, when it comes to cool coastal gems, they don’t get much greater than Byron Bay.

 Byron Bay Markets

 The best Byron accommodation does away with the uptight hotel lobby vibe.
 That’s not, after all, what a Byron escape is about.
 A ‘concierge’ in the right places can offer up a surf report and point you to the best margarita with ocean views.
-This is Byron man, time to chill.
+This is Byron, it's time to bliss out.

 A boutique residence whose location is unbeatable; a simple stroll into town yet tucked privately behind sky-high palms.
-Make The Atlantic what you want it to be, a couple’s retreat, a family escape or a big group gathering getaway, with its four beach-style cottages and stunningly designed landscaping, it will provide for all your needs.
+Make The Atlantic what you want it to be, a couple’s retreat or a big group gathering getaway, with its four beach-style cottages and stunning landscape, it will provide for all your needs.
 Sit by the open fire pit on the grassy lawn, ride a free bike into a local cafe or dip into the pool before cutting up a fruit platter in one of the beautifully appointed communal kitchens.
-If your Instagram feed isn’t full in the first hour, then book your stay in their vintage airstream caravan and be the envy of all your city-side followers. #beachlife #blessed
+If your Instagram feed isn’t full in the first hour, then book your stay in their vintage airstream caravan and be the envy of all your city-side followers.